OpenDriveLab/OpenScene/docs/getting_started.md

 #### private test set

-The input data (metadata, sensors) for the private test set will be accessible upon the test server open.
+The input data (metadata, sensors) for the private test set will be accessible upon the opening of the test server.

 ### Prepare Dataset